 And if you're still on the fence then read our blog post on East Africa Vs South Africa Safari.

 In other countries in southern Africa such as Botswana and Zambia, animals roam freely which offers up incredible wildlife viewing.
 The desert country of Namibia boasts some of the highest sand dunes on earth.
 Botswana has the largest inland delta system in the world – the Okavango Delta.
 Zimbabwe looks on to the largest curtain of water in the world - Victoria Falls, easily accessible from either Zimbabwe or Zambia.
+Not sure which side of Victoria Falls is better?

 And if you Treasure all things Historical and Cultural…